apache/logging-log4j2/log4j-core/src/test/resources/README.md

     </Configuration>

 Note that if you don't specify a layout for a ListAppender, your log messages will be stored in a list of LogEvents.
-If you use a SerializedLayout, your log messages will be stored in a list of byte arrays.
-If you specify any other type of layout, your log messages will be stored in a list of strings.
+With a layout, your log messages will be stored in a list of strings.
 For more details, check out the class `org.apache.logging.log4j.test.appender.ListAppender`.

 Specifying Configuration Files in JUnit Tests